What if:

 The digital twin your organization builds—populated with your financials, your strategic context, your operational data, your accumulated decisions—belongs to you.
 This matters particularly for government agencies, nonprofits operating under data sovereignty requirements, and any institution that has learned to be cautious about what it loads into a vendor’s cloud.

-The framework is released under the Apache License 2.0.
-The platform is yours to use, adapt, and extend.
-The improvements made by organizations with more technical resources become available to organizations with fewer.
+The platform is released under the Apache License 2.0.
+It is yours to use, adapt, and extend.
+The improvements made by organizations with more technical resources may become available to organizations with fewer.
 The community of organizations using and extending the platform is itself a commons—growing more valuable as more people contribute to it.

 This is not an idealistic aspiration.
 It is a practical architecture for the kind of global impact Vterra was built to create.